gbdev/gb-asm-tutorial/src/part2/getting-started.md

 	dw `01230123 ; This is equivalent to `db $55,$33`
 ```

+You may have noticed that we are using `dw` instead of `db`; the difference between these two will be explained later.
 We already have tiles made for this project, so you can copy [this premade file](../../unbricked/getting-started/tileset.asm), and paste it at the end of your code.

 Then copy the tilemap from [this file](../../unbricked/getting-started/tilemap.asm), and paste it after the `TilesEnd` label.